-Large areas of state forest, containing giant stands of Mountain Ash and other valuable timbers, were killed.
-Approximately 575,000 hectares of reserved forest, and 780,000 hectares of forested Crown land were burned.
+Almost two million hectares burned across the state.
+Large areas of state forest, containing giant stands of Mountain Ash and other valuable timbers, were destroyed.
+As a result, approximately 575,000 hectares of reserved forest and 780,000 hectares of Crown land burned.

 How the fires started

-Land owners, graziers, miners, forest workers and campers either deliberately or carelessly contributed to the 1939 fires by lighting fires before 13 January.
-The causes included burning off for land clearing and grass growth, lighting campfires, inappropriate sawmill operations and domestic fires.
+The fires on Black Friday was also resulted to a combination of human causes.
+Landowners, graziers, miners, forest workers, and campers either deliberately or carelessly contributed to the 1939 fires by lighting fires before 13 January.
+The causes included burning off for land clearing and grass growth, lighting campfires, inappropriate sawmill operations, and domestic fires.

 Environmental effects of Black Friday

-Where the fires were most intense, soil was burned to such a degree and depth that it took decades for it to restore its natural chemistry.
-Water catchments were severely impacted with ash, dirt and burnt debris being washed into rivers during heavy rain.
-These contaminated water catchments for years after the fires.
+The Black Friday bushfires had a significant impact on the environmental history of Victoria.
+The fires profoundly damaged hectares of forests, affected oil fertility, and impacted essential water catchments.
+In addition, soil burned to such a degree and depth that it took decades to restore its natural chemistry.
+Water catchments were severely impacted for years after the fires by ash, dirt, and burnt debris washed into rivers during heavy rain.

-Large tree hollows and other important habitat for mammals and birds, including the Leadbeater's possum and powerful owl, were destroyed when the mature mountain ash forests burned.
-Even today, as you drive through the Yarra Ranges National Park to the north-east of Healesville, you can still see tall, dead mountain ash trees called 'stags' towering above the canopy – these are constant, stark reminders of the magnitude of the bushfires over 70 years ago.
+Large tree hollows and other vital habitats for mammals and birds, including the Leadbeater's possum and powerful owl, were destroyed when the mature mountain ash forests burned.
+Even today, as you drive through the Yarra Ranges National Park to the northeast of Healesville, you can still see tall, dead mountain ash trees called 'stags' towering above the canopy.

-Judge Stretton made seven major recommendations to improve forest and fire management and to help prevent events like the Black Friday bushfires from occurring again.
+Judge Stretton made seven significant recommendations to improve forest and fire management and to help prevent events like the Black Friday bushfires from occurring again.

-These recommendations aimed at achieving a clearer separation of fire and forest management, better cooperation between competing government departments, and more flexible and comprehensible laws of fire protection and prevention.
+These recommendations achieved a clear separation of fire and forest management, better cooperation between competing government departments, and more flexible and understandable laws of fire protection and prevention.
 The findings of the Royal Commission still inform Victoria's fire management practices today.

-Judge Stretton's recommendations also included placing fire towers at strategic locations to ensure fires could be detected early before they spread and an enhanced network of roads and access tracks within the millions of hectares of public land in Victoria.
-This network has allowed access for firefighters and their equipment into the more remote areas of the state which prior to 1939, was virtually impossible.
+Judge Stretton also recommended placing fire towers at strategic locations to ensure fires are detected early before they spread.
+With an enhanced network of roads and access tracks within the millions of hectares of public land in Victoria.
+This network has allowed access for firefighters and their equipment into the more remote areas of the state.